 What is The Social Change Career Helping Line? the Social Change Career HelpING Line, first of its kind, crowdsources questions on careers in social change.
 Feedback comes from peers, the PCDN team, and we regularly select questions to be answered by the PCDN Advisory Board.
-Then we put up a blog containing their amazing insights which can be seen here.
+The responses with their amazing insights can go directly into the helping line and periodically we post summary blogs on PCDN which can be seen here.

 Chief Entrepreneur for People/Search

 Bob is Chief Entrepreneur for People at Ashoka, the world’s leading network of social entrepreneurs.
 A veteran of Silicon Valley search Spoer has recruited business and technical innovators globally for a number of Silicon Valley companies.
 In addition to LinkedIn, he led global recruiting at Trimble and Teknekron.
 He began his search career with Spencer Stuart based in Hong Kong.